22 Absolute Best Toronto Restaurants To Dine At In 2023 (+ What To Order)

 8. Scaramouche Restaurant

 From upscale dining to a pasta bar to takeout, Scaramouche offers it all!
 The place serves sophisticated French food that can be enjoyed with great views of the Toronto skyline.
-Having served movie stars, politicians, and other popular clientele, Scaramouche is one of the few restaurants in Toronto with longstanding success.

 Address: One Benvenuto Place, Toronto, ON M4V 2L1